YusukeHashimotoLab/MaterialsMap/README.md

 # MaterialsMap

 A tool for analyzing and visualizing materials science data using various machine learning models.

+Paper available on arXiv: [https://arxiv.org/abs/6345123](https://arxiv.org/abs/6345123)

 ## Project Structure

 - **code/**: Contains Python scripts for data analysis, clustering, and visualization
 - **data/**: Contains input datasets and model outputs
 - **result/**: Contains generated plots, metrics, and visualization outputs

 ## Features

 - Interactive visualization of materials properties
 - Correlation and clustering analysis
 - Nearest distance analysis for different models
 - Performance metrics calculation

+## License

+This project is licensed under the MIT License with Attribution Requirement - see the [LICENSE](LICENSE) file for details.

+### Usage Requirements

+When using data from this project, please inform the authors by sending an email to yusuke.hashimoto.b8@tohoku.ac.jp.